FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-middleware.md

 #### MultiAttributeParsing

 This module is used to parse _multi-attribute fields_ and make their values more easily accessible.
-FACT-Finder returns multi-attribute fields as a string:
+FactFinder returns multi-attribute fields as a string:

 ```javascript
 "|Size=M|Material=Cotton|Material=Synthetic fibres|Weight~~g=80|Recommended use=Leisure"